rosera/nix-shell-pack/development/nix-ruby/README.md

 ## Script

-The following is a basic Ruby environment.
+The following is a basic environment.

 Nix Shell Script: